Quantum automorphism groups of connected locally finite graphs and quantizations of discrete groups: Locally compact quantum automorphism groups of connected locally finite graphs

 We still fix a connected locally finite graph $\Pi$ with vertex set $I$ and a graph category $\cD$ containing all planar bi-labeled graphs.
 We denote by $\cC(\cD,\Pi)$ the unitary $2$-category defined in Definition \ref{def.my-unitary-2-category}.
 By construction, $\cC(\cD,\Pi)$ is a concrete unitary $2$-category of $\ell^\infty(I)$-bimodules of finite type.

-In \cite[Proposition 3.12]{DCT14} is associated to any such unitary $2$-category an \emph{$I$-partial compact quantum group}, which should be viewed as a quantum groupoid with classical unit space $I$.
+In \cite[Proposition 3.12]{DCT14}, an \emph{$I$-partial compact quantum group} is associated to any such unitary $2$-category and this should be viewed as a quantum groupoid with classical unit space $I$.
 This $I$-partial compact quantum group of \cite{DCT14} is in particular a $*$-algebra $\cB$ with positive Haar functionals.
 We repeat this construction here in a concrete way, defining $\cB$ by generators and relations, in such a way that in the next section \ref{sec.quantum-aut-group}, we can easily define an algebraic quantum group $(\cA,\Delta)$ and its Haar functionals as a corner of $\cB$.

 Denote by $\cUB$ the free vector space with basis $\sqcup_{n \geq 0} (I^{n+1} \times I^{n+1})$.
 We denote the basis vectors as $F_n(i,j)$ for $n \geq 0$ and $i,j \in I^{n+1}$.
 We view $F_n$ as an $I^{n+1} \times I^{n+1}$ matrix with entries in $\cUB$.